 Report: Wrong Diagnoses Hurt 160,000 Each Year

-Posted by Howard Janet on Apr 30, 2013 in Medical Malpractice
+Posted by Howard Janet on April 30, 2013 in Medical Malpractice Blog Posts

 Wrong, missed or delayed diagnoses by doctors may be responsible for as many as 80,000 deaths and another 80,000 severe injuries each year, according to a new study published this month by Johns Hopkins University.